Northumberland Avenue: History

 In June 1874, the whole of Northumberland House was purchased by the Metropolitan Board of Works and demolished to form Northumberland Avenue, which would accommodate hotels.
 Contemporary planning permissions forbade hotels to be taller than the width of the road they were on; consequently Northumberland Avenue was built with a wide carriageway.
 Part of the parallel Northumberland Street was demolished in order to make way for the avenue's eastern end.
 The street was open by 1876.
 The hotels were popular for American visitors as they were near to the West End, government buildings on Whitehall and all the mainline stations.

 By the 1930s, accommodation on Park Lane and Piccadilly was more popular, leading to closures on Northumberland Avenue.
-The seven floor Grand Hotel at No. 8 became a retail headquarters.
+The seven floor Grand Hotel became a retail headquarters.
 It is now an events venue for corporations including Marks & Spencer.
 The venue is the first in Europe to install amBX lighting.